 Most children stay in the hospital for just a few days after this surgery.
 Most recover rapidly.
 Children can eat their normal foods once they start eating again.

-Before leaving the hospital, the nurse should teach you how to care for the wound or wounds.
+Before leaving the hospital, you will learn how to care for the wound or wounds.
 If Steri-Strips were used to close the wound, they should be left in place until they fall off on their own in about a week.

-The doctor may give you a prescription for antibiotics to prevent infection and recommend safe medicine to use for pain.
+You may get a prescription for antibiotics to prevent infection, and for a safe medicine to use for pain.

 Frimberger D, Kropp BP.
 Bladder anomalies in children.
 In: Wein AJ, ed.
 Campbell-Walsh Urology.
 10th ed.
-Philadelphia, Pa: Saunders Elsevier; 2011:chap 125.
+Philadelphia, PA: Elsevier Saunders; 2011:chap 125.

 - Review date: